chrys-exaucet/Real-Time-Face-Recognition/README.md

 ## III.
 Files

-1. Connexion.mlapp is the initial login interface.
+1. Connexion.mlapp
+The initial login interface with embedded real time face recognition.
+Follow the instructions given through the interface.
+Do register your face before trying to be recognized.

+2. UseInterface.mlapp
-2. UseInterface.mlapp is the interface of the user's personal space.
+It is the interface of the user's personal space.
+Must be called by the first interface!
+Otherwise, comment the first 3 lines of its startupfcn.